 There are the following disadvantages of the load-bearing wall such as;

-- During the action of earthquakes, load-bearing wall structure performs badly and most of the structures collapsed are load-bearing masonry buildings if looked through the history of past earthquake disasters.
+- During the action of earthquakes, load-bearing wall structure performs badly and most of the structures that collapsed are load-bearing masonry buildings if looked through the history of past earthquake disasters.

-- Required more labor.
+- Required more labour.

 - The construction of the load-bearing wall structure is slow.